-Engraving a logo, text or other images is pretty straightforward with Photoshop.
+Making a logo, text or other images appear burnt in to wood is pretty straightforward with Photoshop.
 We will mostly be using layer blending options so there will be no intricate layer arrangements and complicated filters, etc. YAY :)!

 The first thing you need to know is that this only works with single colour logos that have a transparent background.
 We will also need an image of the wood texture we will be engraving.
 I used the same texture I used at the end of my business card mock up tutorial.